GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/userTableStressInitialization/Example.rst

 Inspecting Results
 ---------------------------------

 In the example, we request vtk output files for time-series (time history).
-We use Python scripts to visualize the outcome at the time 0s.
+We use paraview to visualize the outcome at the time 0s.
 The following figure shows the final gradient of pressure and of the effective vertical stress after initialization is completed.

 .. _problemInitializationPres: